naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician get a job at the circus?
-He heard they needed someone to juggle the servers!
+Why did the IT technician go to the library?
+To check out the network of books!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)